kenoz/NRT-tutorial/README.md

 ---

 ## 5. Author(s) and support
-The tutorials are written by Kenji Ose (JRC.D.1).
+The tutorials are written by Kenji Ose.

 For any help, comment, etc., please use the issue tracker.